rvalenzuelar/RadarQC/README.md

 - Thresholding with an AND operation
 - Dump a VAD text file
 - Use RadxConvert (in bash script) to remove issues with Solo3

+Folder has to have cfac files to apply them.